ParisDescartesUnivEdTech/ForumPlusOne/README.md

 You need to build **ONLY** if you want to contribute.
 In this case, follow this steps:

 1. Intall [grunt](http://gruntjs.com/getting-started#installing-the-cli)
-2. Install the npm dependancies, using the command `npmm install`
+2. Install the npm dependancies, using the command `npm install`
 3. Build with the command `grunt`
 4. Enjoy :D